Yoga in the Community for good health & calmness

 With more focused awareness from a regular practice we become receptive, relaxed and calm tuning into the truth of who we are.

 The foundations of Yoga facilitated by Carmen are interpretations, practice & teachings shared from the wider aspects of Yoga, that form the whole system of Yoga the practice is not limited to a style of Hatha/Asana Yoga (physical postures).

-Yoga techniques practiced are: Gentle Asana & Kriyas, Nada Yoga, Affirmation, Pranayama, Mudra, Mantra, Dhyana & Meditation.
+Yoga techniques practiced are: Gentle Asana & Kriya, Nada Yoga, Affirmation, Pranayama, Mudra, Mantra, Dhyana & Meditation, Yoga Nidra & Chakra practice.

 Equally- woven into the practice are Yama & Niyama – the living ethics of Yoga that explore the yogic aspect of right living & right attitude.
 Knowledge gleaned from Masters, Guru’s, teachers, the Sutras, and other valuable knowledge on Yoga combined with a personal 25 years of self led practice & experiential Yoga lifestyle.
 A practice which imparts that which is experienced as helpful in supporting, SELF discovery, up lifted consciousness – such as when we live in tune with our surroundings, deep peace, devotion, good health.